jenkins-x/jx-docs/content/en/docs/using/tasks/promote.md

 title: Promote
 linktitle: Promote
 description: Promote new versions of your application to environments
+weight: 100
 ---

 The CD Pipelines of Jenkins X automate the [promotion](/docs/concepts/features/#promotion) of version changes through each [Environment](/docs/concepts/features/#environments) which is configured with a _promotion strategy_ property of `Auto`.
 By default the `Staging` environment uses automatic promotion and the `Production` environment uses `Manual` promotion.

 To manually Promote a version of your application to an environment use the [jx promote](/commands/jx_promote) command.